shakeelansari63/poke-budgy/PRIVACY.md

 ## 4. Third-Party Access

-Because we do not collect your data, we cannot—and will not—sell, trade, or rent your information to third parties.
+Because we do not collect your data, we **cannot** and **will not** share, sell, trade, or rent your information to third parties.
 We do not use third-party tracking or analytics tools that send your data to outside servers.

 ## 5. Permissions